 I have made this same recipe with kabocha squash and it would also work well with pumpkin or acorn squash.
 Any relatively large, hard winter squash should work in this recipe, although you might need to adjust the cooking time by a few minutes.

-If you have a smaller winter squash like delicata or jester try my recipe for air fryer delicata squash.
+If you have a smaller winter squash like delicata or jester try my recipe for air fryer delicata squash or air fryer honeynut squash.

 Find More Air Fryer Vegetable Recipes